tomblanchard312/EntraGraphUserComputerManagement/README.md

 # EntraGraphUserComputerManagement

-# Azure AD Graph API Helper

-This project provides a set of methods to interact with the Microsoft Graph API for Azure AD.
-It is designed as a starting point for developers who want to integrate Azure AD functionality into their applications.
+This project provides a set of methods to interact with the Microsoft Graph API for Azure AD and Microsoft Power Platform Dataverse.
+It is designed as a starting point for developers who want to integrate Azure AD and Dataverse functionality into their applications.

 ## Disclaimer